FAQs

 A tick specifies the smallest amount of time in which the RTOS can operate.
 With a tick-less RTOS, the smallest division of time is determined by one processor cycle, not the RTOS.
 Most RTOSes require a tick for time management and this causes the system to be frequently activated and drain power.
 Q▪Kernel is tick-less and thereby, completely eliminates looping and polling.

-Interrupt FAQ
+Interrupts FAQ

 It is impossible to never disable interrupts!